dperique/etcd-recovery-script/README.md

 this because I wanted to manage an etcd cluster that was created by my team and with our own customizations that were not supported by etcd-operator.

+Here are the different operations:

-To recover an existing etcd member, use the `etcd_recovery.sh` script.
+* To recover an existing etcd member, use the `etcd_recovery.sh` script.
-To add a new etcd member (scale up), recovery a non-existing etcd member.
+* To add a new etcd member (scale up), recover a non-existing etcd member.
-To remove etcd members (scale down), use the `rm_etcd.sh` script.
+* To remove etcd members (scale down), use the `rm_etcd.sh` script.

 My assumption is that you have this in the case of a five member etcd cluster on
 Kubernetes: